jfisher009/NationalCyberLeagueResource/README.md

   - [Python Decompiler Online](https://www.toolnb.com/tools-lang-en/pyc.html)
   - [Java Decompiler Online](http://www.javadecompilers.com/)
 - [Ghidra](https://www.kalilinux.in/2021/06/ghidra-reverse-engineering-kali-linux.html): Ghidra is a tool that was developed by the NSA to reverse engineer software.
 Now it is open source and comes installed on every instance of kali linux.
 It procides a lot of good information but it can be difficult to understand.

+## Other Tips
+- If I don't know how to do a challenge, I type in the name and append 'CTF' at the end.
+Sometime it'll return a writeup of a similar challenge done in a CTF that helps complete the challenge. -Ed